Experiments in Collective Care

 What kinds of collective care practices can nourish and replenish us emotionally and politically?
 This research seeks to politicise care and place the emphasis on interdependence rather than independence.

 This research is a project on self and collective care.
 It takes inspiration from the Women’s Liberation Movement and builds on their successful Ideas Exchange “What the Future Holds”.
 The team define collective care as being when an individual’s needs align with a group’s needs by creating a sense of shared responsibility.
 This will lead to problem solving, practical action and creativity.
-The research explores the stories and activism art of the Women’s Liberation Movement, which have made selfcare and collective care more tangible.
-It seeks to discover the impact that the provision of free, communal space has on a community.
+The research explored the stories and activism art of the Women’s Liberation Movement, which have made selfcare and collective care more tangible.
+It sought to discover the impact that the provision of free, communal space has on a community.
 Current provision aimed at improving wellbeing places responsibility on the individual to gain resilience.
-This research seeks an alternative view that politicises care and places emphasis on interdependence rather than independence.
+This research sought an alternative view that politicises care and places emphasis on interdependence rather than independence.

 The research project team occupied a shop in central Bristol where they have co-created: